-Myth No. 1 My inspector will tell me if the home passed or a failed.
+Myth No. 1) My inspector will tell me if the home passed or failed

 When it comes to home inspection, it is not a matter of pass or fail.
 It is a question of perception and tolerance.
 One buyer may be able to deal with certain items in need of a little TLC, while for another these may be deal breakers.
-It is all relative to the buyer’s tolerance and personal choice, their willingness to deal with an issue or not, according to their own needs and capacity.
+It is all relative to the buyer’s tolerance and personal choice, their willingness to deal or not deal with an issue according to their own needs and capacity.

 A Mose home inspector can tell you the condition of the building, but whether it’s a pass or fail is up to you as the buyer.

 This couldn’t be further from the truth.
-There is nothing like seeing and having a feel of the place yourself.
-While being present during the inspection, you will be able to discuss the matter on site with your home inspector.
+There is nothing like seeing and getting a feel of the place for yourself.
+While being present during the inspection, you will be able to discuss matters on site with your home inspector.

 While your home inspector won’t be able to tell you if you should buy the house or not, asking questions and getting maintenance tips is worth your time.
 It is the role of a home inspector to give you those tips.